Take-Me1010/fileOpener/README.md

 This means if you open ".png" files, this extension uses "C:\\Program Files\\paint.net\\paintDotNet.exe" instead of "paintDotNet" in `executorMapByExtension`.
 By using this setting, you can manage the paths of the applications in one place.

--- I'm not sure what the benefits are.
+-- You may think what the benefits are.
 OK, let me explain with a simple situation.

 Suppose that you want to open ".jpg", ".png", ".jpeg" and ".svg" with the same application (and its path is "path/to/application").